pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-5-Template.md

 - Describe how to filter a query
 - What are database indexes and what are the benefits of them

-## Group Project - SQL Query Scripts
+## Your SQL Query Scripts to query the Group Project physical database

 ![insert scripts here](relative_path_to_scripts_here)